Jaybro-git/Spam-Classifier/README.md

-# 📧 SMS Spam Detection with Machine Learning
+# 📧 Email Spam Detection with Machine Learning

 A Machine Learning project that detects whether a text message or email is **Spam** or **Ham**.
 This project includes a model training script and a user-friendly Graphical User Interface (GUI) built with Tkinter.